1. Do I need to order buses?

 - Trillium Excursion by Class list.

 - All epipens and puffers needed by students and staff (please check the excursion sheet and 511C for which children need them).

 - Appropriate clothing for the weather (for you, volunteers and children).

 - Lunch and drinks (in a reusable water bottle if possible).
 Each child should be bringing their own (remind volunteers to bring some for themselves), unless you are doing a Hot Dog Cookout Lunch, in which case you should bring hot dogs, buns, condiments (remember veggie or halal dogs for those who need them).

 4. How do I pay?

 Please give your trip money to your OA.
-We will do a Journal Entry after we confirm the number of students who actually come on the trip.
+We will do a Journal Entry after we confirm the number of students who attend the trip.

 5. I have heard that sometimes visits go offsite from Hillside?
 Is this true?